doublemoulinet/Morrowind-Modular-Mod-Guide/BALANCE.md

 1. [Wings of Will](https://www.nexusmods.com/morrowind/mods/46626?)

 ## Balance - Hardcore
-This section addresses some common exploits and makes enemy encounters more difficult and engaging.
+Addresses some common exploits and makes enemy encounters more difficult and engaging.
 "There Can Be Only One" corrects the most glaring balance issue in the game: the endless supply of extremely valuable and (supposedly) very rare item drops.
 Strongly recommended even for first-time players.
 1. [MDMD - More Deadly Morrowind Denizens](https://www.nexusmods.com/morrowind/mods/48745)
 	- Enable the *MDMD - More Deadly Morrowind Denizens.esp* and *MDMD - Creatures Add-On.esp*
 1. [Morrowind Anti-Cheese](https://www.nexusmods.com/morrowind/mods/49232)